by Lyn Stepanian, Public Health Practitioner

 Are you having suicidal thoughts?

-- Talk to someone: It could be a friend or family, or a confidential and non-judgemental support service you can contact below
+- Talk to someone: if you are having suicidal thoughts, talk to someone.
+It could be a friend or family, or a confidential and non-judgemental support service you can contact.
+Details of a service you can contact are found on this page.
+You are not alone.

 - Wait: Your thoughts and feelings CAN change